projectatomic/atomic-site/source/docs/docker-building-rhel-images.md

 Consider the following example: an administrator would like to deploy a new simple website using Docker container technology.

-The administrator decides the image needs three components:
+The administrator decides that the image needs three components:

 * RHEL base image
 * Apache Web server
 * The addition of their own web site content.

-There are two ways the administrator can build the require image:
+The administrator can build the image in one of the two following ways:

-* Create a Dockerfile that will build the image with the web-site included
+* Create a Dockerfile that builds the image with the website included
-* Interactively by running the RHEL base image and in a bash shell yum install httpd and its dependencies and then save the image
+* Interactively, by running the RHEL base image using a BASH shell to yum install httpd and its dependencies, and then save the image

-The first approach would be to build a Dockerfile that uses the base RHEL image and installs the needed Apache packages an then ADDs the necessary files.
-That way the entire website is complete in one build.
-We will examine this approach a little later.
+The first approach involves building a Dockerfile that uses the base RHEL image and installs the needed Apache packages, and then ADDs the necessary files.
+This ensures that the entire website is complete in one build.
+We will examine this approach later.
 The administrator decides that the RHEL + Apache web server layered image is reusable for other future web sites.
-So an Apache Web server image based on RHEL is what is first required.
+This means that an Apache Web server image based on RHEL is what is first required.

 ### Interactively from a Running RHEL Container